jamessonlps/terraform-py/README.md

 - `delete user` - Delete an user
 - `create sg` - Create a new security group
 - `delete sg` - Delete a security group
+- `create rule` - Create a rule to the security group
+- `delete rule` - Delete a rule of the security group
 - `add sg to instance` - Associate the security group to a group of instances